davidegat/GameOfBacteria/README.md

 This software is provided "as is," without any express or implied warranties of its operation.

-The use of this software is at your own risk.
-The author assumes no responsibility for direct, indirect, incidental, or consequential damages resulting from the use, proper or improper, of this software.
+Use of this software is at your own risk.
+Author assumes no responsibility for direct, indirect, incidental, or consequential damages resulting from the use, proper or improper, of this software.

-By continuing to use this software, you agree to be bound by the terms of this disclaimer.
+By using this software, you agree to be bound by the terms of this disclaimer.

-The source code of this software is distributed under the GPL-3.0 license, excluding audio effects, images and icons:
+Source code of this software is distributed under the GPL-3.0 license.
+Audio effects, images and icons are excluded.
 [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html)

 Feel free to fork, improve, spread an translate this code as you want within the license.

 **Notes:**
-- Audio effects used in this software come from free sources, so they are to be considered without a license or under a Fair Use license.
+- Audio effects used in this software are from free sources, so they can be considered without a license or under a Fair Use license.
-- Music is generated with Beatoven.ai, and under non exclusive music license ("Crabby Cream"  license 224af568-e32f-4452-a9ae-bb40bcf3777a).
-You can use this music by my side, but keep an eye to Beatoven.ai terms of service as they may change in time.
+- Music is generated with Beatoven.ai, under non exclusive music license ("Crabby Cream" - License: 224af568-e32f-4452-a9ae-bb40bcf3777a).
+You can use (but not make money with) this music freely, but keep an eye to Beatoven.ai terms of service as they may change in time.
 - All images used in this software are made by generative AI (StableDiffusion, DALL-E) and so (maybe) copyright free.
 - Python code is written both by human and AI, and released under GPL 3.0 license.

-The purpose of the software is to entertain and, at best, provide a fun way to understand the behavior of bacteria and antibiotics.
+Purpose of the software is to entertain and, at best, provide a fun way to understand behavior of bacteria and antibiotics.

-The simulations in this game are quite realistic but are still influenced by random events (for entertainment purposes).
+Simulations in this game are quite realistic but still influenced by random events for entertainment purposes.
 They may not always represent real treatment situations or real situations in general.

-It is responsibility of the teacher, and an exercise for students, to understand when the outcome of a game can be compared to real events to receive a stimulus to delve deeper.
+It is responsibility of the teacher, and an exercise for students, to understand when the outcome of a game can be compared to real events to get a stimulus to understand an study deeper.

-Software developer does not assume responsibility for the accuracy of the medical information included.
+Software developer does not assume responsibility for the accuracy of medical information included.

-The game can be a support for study but requires the presence and/or explanations of an expert teacher who can benefit from proposing simulations in the classroom.
+This game can be a support for study but requires the presence and/or explanations of an expert teacher who can benefit from simulations in classroom.

-Students approaching this game to gain knowledge must responsibly compare the medical information presented in the game with those from accredited or recognized sources.
+Students approaching this game to gain knowledge must responsibly compare medical information presented in-game with those from accredited or recognized sources.

 ## Game Rules